-Shift and station assignments for all positions shall be made no later than November 1 of each preceding year.
-Employees shall be given ten (10) days in which to submit a request for a given shift and station.
-The notification of the deadline to submit requests for a given shift and station will include any known operational changes that may affect shift and station assignments (e.g., centralizing specialty team members, relocation of apparatus, etc.).
-The request may include reasons for a selection in shift and station.
+Shift assignments for all positions shall be made no later than November 15 of each preceding year.
+Station assignments for all positions will be made no later than December 1 of each preceding year.
+On or about October 15 of each year, a notice will be given of any known operational changes that may affect shift and station assignments (e.g., centralizing specialty team members, relocation of apparatus, etc.).
+Employees may submit a request for an assignment by November 6 of each preceding year.
+The request may include reasons for a selection in shift, station, and/or other operational consideration (e.g. preparation for tower driver position, personnel, etc.).
 The Fire Chief and/or his designees shall make the determination of shifts and station assignments based upon the operational needs of the Department and the shift and station requests, provided that such determination shall not be arbitrary and capricious.
-Whenever practicable, an employee assigned to a shift that does not match his/her desires, as requested by the employee, he will be given an opportunity to re-specify his/her desires for a station assignment after such shift assignment is made.
+Whenever practicable, an employee assigned to a shift that does not match his/her desires, as requested by the employee, will be given an opportunity to re-specify his/her desires for a station assignment after such shift assignment is made.
 Operational needs may include, and are not limited to, issues such as personality disputes between the employees.
-This shall not preclude the Fire Chief and/or his designees from making adjustments to shift or station assignments at any time, based on the operational needs of the Department.
+This shall not preclude the Fire

+Chief and/or his designees from making adjustments to shift or station assignments at any time, based on the operational needs of the Department.